bauer-alex/fuzzyclara/paper/paper.md

 Sampling-based algorithms like CLARA [@kaufman_rousseew_1986] or CLARANS [@ng_han_2002] allow for a more efficient estimation in such situations.
 Second, PAM is a hard clustering algorithm where each observation is assigned to a single cluster.
-This assumption is often not resembling reality when observations share characteristics of several *typical* clusters.
+This assumption often does not resemble reality when observations share characteristics of several *typical* clusters.
 Such structures are taken into account by *fuzzy clustering* methods, which compute membership scores for each observation to every cluster.